CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

 ## Deploy Azure Database for PostgreSQL server groups - Azure Arc using Azure portal
 In this exercise you will be deployming Azure Database for PostgreSQL server groups - Azure Arc on top of a direct mode of Azure Arc data controller.
+Now that you are familiar with the existing Kubernetes cluster and Data controller, let's perform the following in this exercise:

+Create a Postgres Hyperscale Server group using Azure portal
+ * Configure & Scale, Connect source database
+ * Backup & Restore on Postgres DB
+ * Monitor/Visualize with Grafana & Kibana Dashboards****

 Task 1: Create Azure Database for PostgreSQL server groups - Azure Arc